hschu-hschu/AuraManager.luau/README.md

 4. Remove unnecessary attachments and meshes.
 5. Use the command script to disable collision and mass.
 6. Set `AuraName` in `EquipScript` to match your Aura model’s name.

----

-Do you want me to make this read more like **official documentation** (like a developer wiki style with numbered steps and examples), or keep it more **tutorial-like** for beginners?